GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare text data.md

 - Unstructured text may include text from narratives (books, articles etc.), interviews, survey responses with free text and more.
 - Structured text can include metadata from GLAM catalogues or finding aides, text in structured databases, possibly spreadsheets, even old ledgers and logbooks.

-There are different processes that need to be undertaken with structured vs unstructured text.
+There are different processes that need to be undertaken to prepare structured vs unstructured text.

 #### Unstructured text formats
 - Text data must be free of white space to make it computationally readable.